Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Proof of Proposition

 where $(W_1,W_2,W_3) \sim \Dir \left( \frac12, \frac12, \frac12 \right)$.
 This probability is deterministic and does not depend on $j$ so we denote it by $p$, and note that $p>0$ if $\alpha>0$ was chosen small enough.
 Therefore, the variables

-dominate i.i.d.
-Bernoulli variables with positive mean, which is sufficient to prove the lemma. \end{proof} From now on, we will fix $\alpha, \beta, \gamma>0$ that satisfy the conclusion of Lemma~\ref{lem_many_good_scales} and we will simply refer to an $\alpha$-good scale as a \emph{good} scale.
+are i.i.d.\ Bernoulli variables with positive mean, which is sufficient to prove the lemma by a Chernoff bound. \end{proof} From now on, we will fix $\alpha, \beta, \gamma>0$ that satisfy the conclusion of Lemma~\ref{lem_many_good_scales} and we will simply refer to an $\alpha$-good scale as a \emph{good} scale.

 Now let $0<\delta<\alpha$ and let $\Psi: \Tt \to \Tt'$ be a homeomorphism. \begin{definition} Let $k \geq 0$ and $\ii \in \mathbb{T}_3^k$.
 We say that a scale $1 \leq j \leq k-1$ is a $\delta$-\emph{mismatch} for $\Psi$ at $\ii$ with respect to $\left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3}$ if it is a good scale and if we have